Skyway666/Input-Combos/README.md

 _Fist for the image found in worldartsme.com, FIRST PUNCH OUTLINE CLIPART IMAGE #1_

-# Reserch about combos: Code implementation
+# Research about combos: Code implementation

 **Asside from providing the concept of how to implement combos from a generic code perspective, I will provide examples to implement it specifically in C++**